Broken Window Theory

 Graffiti is a passion, a dangerous romance between adrenaline and creative expression.
 It is as much an art as it is a crime, produced at the expense of everyone involved.
 As a teen, graffiti is the perfect release for pent up pubescent frustration, a rebellious but creative outlet, and the perfect crime.

 However, the vast majority of taggers are adults between eighteen and forty years old.
-They work jobs and pay taxes, have families, and lead regular lives.
-But, every now and then in the dead of night, they take on a different persona.
+They work jobs, pay taxes, have families, and lead regular lives.
+But, every now and then, in the dead of night, they take on a different persona.
 They become military strategists, meticulously planning missions and bombing the streets with backpacks stacked with rattling cans.

 Some writers do choose to chase the “fame” - that always seemed frivolous.
 If your goal is to be admired by a bunch of narcissistic and entitled artist types then be my guest.
 But you’re in it for the wrong reasons.
 Self-fulfillment is what it's about, proving to yourself what you are capable of.